 I haven’t had a good night’s sleep since I moved from a busy subdivision to a semi-rural area.
-In spite of what you may have heard, there is nothing tranquil about nighttime in the country.
+In spite of what you may have heard, there’s nothing tranquil about nighttime in the country.

 When I moved here, I anticipated quiet nights of restful slumber, leaves rustling in the gentle breeze through an open window, and the mournful whistle of a distant train along the nearby river.

 I was an idiot.
 The woods come alive at night.
-At times you would swear that the din approaches that of a front row seat at a heavy metal concert.
-At least, when you’re trying to sleep, that’s what it seems like.
+At times you would swear that the din approaches that of a front-row seat at a heavy metal concert.
+When you’re trying to sleep, that’s what it seems like.

-It was hot and I did not have central air at the time; just an ill-fitting window unit, with cardboard filling the gaps.
+It was hot and I didn’t have central air at the time; just an ill-fitting window unit, with cardboard filling the gaps.

 Have you ever heard an owl hoot right outside your window In the middle of the night?
 There’s a good reason why the hoot of an owl is heard in every slasher film.
 It’s so spooky that your skin crawls and the hair on the back of your neck stands up.
 “Go hoot someplace else,” I shouted out the window, and heaved a shoe in its general direction.

 “Whip-poor-will, whip-poor-will, whip-poor-will,” it called into the night.

 “Whip-poor-will, whip-poor-will, whip-poor-will.”

 “Shut up already!”
 I shouted out the open window, pitching another shoe into the tree.